Skip to content

 • There are no suggestions because the search field is empty.

-Use detailed analytics to track your reach and gain insight into your microsite performance and activity
+Use detailed analytics to track your reach and gain insight into your identity profile performance and activity

-You can gain valuable insights into how your microsite is performing by regularly reviewing your OneTapConnect analytics.
+You can gain valuable insights into how your identity profile is performing by regularly reviewing your OneTapConnect analytics.
 This information can help you optimize your information, increase engagement, and expand your network more effectively.

 What do OneTapConnect analytics track?